AlanCunningham/waveshare-eink-face-detector/README.md

 ```
 (venv)$ python main.py --video url_to_video_feed
 ```

-The script will look for faces and take a photo if one is detected for more than 2 seconds.
-It will then stop looking for faces for a given amount of time to prevent the screen from constantly updating.
+The script will look for faces and take a photo if one is detected for more than 2 seconds and display it on the screen.
+It'll then go to sleep for a given amount of time to prevent it updating while the face is still there.